540co/graphviz-node/README.md

 console.log(g);
 ```

-The constructor allows to set the graph's `name` for the DOT source and the rendered graph.
+The constructor allows to set the graph"s `name` for the DOT source and the rendered graph.

-Add nodes and edges to the graph object using it's `addNode()` and `addEdge()` methods.
+Add nodes and edges to the graph object using it"s `addNode()` and `addEdge()` methods.

 ```js
 // Create nodes